Looking for employee intranet software?

 Best for: enterprises looking for a large assortment of features in one tool

 Looking for a social intranet platform?
-Interact is one of the top intranet platforms for those looking for something fun and interactive rather than corporate.
-It combines a social feed, internal communication software and a collaboration tool.
+Interact is one of the top intranet platforms for those looking for something fun and interactive, rather than something corporate.
+It combines a social feed, internal communication software, and a collaboration tool.

 Strengths:

-• Offers social functions and static communication from a single digital platform.
+- Social functions and static communication in a single digital platform.

-• Lets you personalize the tools to align better with your brand.
+- Lets you personalize tools to align better with your brand.

-• Helps you direct your communications to the right group of workers by creating persona groups.
+- Helps you direct your communications to the right group of workers with audience targeting tools.

 Downside:

-• The platform can be difficult for SMEs to use without any dedicated teams to manage it.
+- The platform can be difficult for SMEs to use without a dedicated team to manage it.

 Pricing